Mat Sadler

-Mathew John Sadler (born 26 February 1985) is an English former professional footballer.
-He played as a left-footed defender capable of playing either at full-back or as a centre-back.
+Mathew John Sadler (born 26 February 1985) is an English former professional footballer who is head coach of Walsall.

+He played as a left-footed defender, capable of playing either at full-back or as a centre-back.

 Sadler played in the Premier League and the Football League for Birmingham City.
 He spent most of his career in the Football League, for Northampton Town, Watford, Stockport County, Shrewsbury Town, Walsall, Crawley Town, Rotherham United and Oldham Athletic.